Fix missing data and discrepancies

 Some highly detailed keywords simply may not receive any impressions.
 Keywords that receive no impressions for a 90-day period will eventually be disabled.

-You may notice one of two types of discrepancies between statistics in your AdWords accounts and those in your web server logs or third-party tracking software:
+You may notice one of two types of discrepancies between statistics in your Google Ads accounts and those in your web server logs or third-party tracking software:

-- The first type occurs when web logs or third-party tracking software show fewer clicks on your ads than your AdWords statistics show.
+- The first type occurs when web logs or third-party tracking software show fewer clicks on your ads than your Google Ads statistics show.

-- The second type occurs when a third-party click auditing firm reports more invalid clicks than those detected by the AdWords Ad Traffic Quality Team.
+- The second type occurs when a third-party click auditing firm reports more invalid clicks than those detected by the Google Ads Traffic Quality Team.

-There are some cases when your AdWords data may disagree with your imported Google Analytics data.
+There are some cases when your Google Ads data may disagree with your imported Google Analytics data.
 Here are some of the most common reasons:

-- Google AdWords tracks clicks, whereas Google Analytics tracks visits.
-There are several reasons why these metrics may differ:
+- Google Ads tracks clicks, whereas Google Analytics tracks visits.
+There are several reasons that these metrics may differ:

 - A visitor may click your ad multiple times.
-When one person clicks on one advertisement multiple times in the same session, AdWords records multiple clicks while Analytics recognises the separate pageviews as one visit.
+When one person clicks on one advertisement multiple times in the same session, Google Ads records multiple clicks while Analytics recognizes the separate pageviews as one visit.

 - A person may click on an ad, and then later, during a different session, return directly to the site through a bookmark or saved link.
-This situation would register as one click in AdWords, but multiple visits in Analytics.
+This situation would register as one click in Google Ads, but multiple visits in Analytics.

-- A visitor may click on your ad, but then change their mind and prevent the page from fully loading, either by clicking to another page or by pressing the browser's Stop or Back buttons.
-In this case, Analytics won’t register a visit, but AdWords still counts this as a click.
+- A visitor may click on your ad, but then change her mind and prevent the page from fully loading by clicking to another page or by pressing the browser's Stop or Back buttons.
+In this case, Analytics won’t register a visit, but Google Ads still counts this as a click.